The Roots: 2011–2014: Undun, ...And Then You Shoot Your Cousin and side projects

 The Roots released their 13th album Undun via Def Jam Records on December 6, 2011.
 The first single "Make My" leaked on October 17, 2011.
 Undun tells the story of their semifictional character, Redford Stephens, who struggles unsuccessfully to avoid a life of crime and fast money.
 The album's name is inspired by The Guess Who's song "Undun", and the character was named after the Sufjan Stevens song "Redford".
 The album features artists including Aaron Livingston, Big K.R.I.T., Phonte, Dice Raw, Greg Porn, Truck North, Bilal, and Sufjan Stevens.
 The Roots also collaborated with R&B singer Betty Wright on the 2011 album Betty Wright: The Movie, credited to Betty Wright and the Roots.
 The album, co-produced by Wright and Questlove, was nominated for a 2012 Grammy in the "Best Traditional R&B Performance."

 The Roots and Elvis Costello released Wise Up Ghost on September 17, 2013, via Blue Note Records.
 On July 22, 2013, they released a music video for the first single, "Walk Us Uptown".
 The Roots released ...And Then You Shoot Your Cousin on May 19, 2014.
 The first single, "When the People Cheer", was released on April 7, 2014.
 Black Thought described the album as a satirical look at violence in hip-hop and American society overall.

 2015–present: End Game

 In an interview with Fuse TV, Questlove said he also had "two or three secret, major musical projects that I'm working on that I can't really talk about."
 In September 2016 The Roots backed up Usher at a Global Citizen benefit concert in Montreal, Quebec, Canada, launching speculation of a major collaboration between the two acts.
 In October 2016, the group announced their 17th studio album, End Game.
 Black Thought in June 2017 further revealed that producers 9th Wonder and Salaam Remi will contribute to the album, and in March 2019, Questlove revealed there will be an unreleased J Dilla beat on it as well.
+Updates referencing the album in August 2025 made note of potential Benny the Butcher and Syd from The Internet features and speculated a release date of early 2026.